maxitg/SetReplace/Documentation/SymbolsAndFunctions/UtilityFunctions/HypergraphToGraph.md

 ## **"UndirectedDistancePreserving"**

-Convert a hypergraph to an undirected graph with the same distance matrix, that is, each hyperedge is mapped to a complete subgraph:
+Converts a hypergraph to an undirected graph with the same distance matrix, that is, each hyperedge is mapped to a complete subgraph:

 ```wl
 In[]:= HypergraphToGraph[